EVERY PARK IN THE CITY OF VANCOUVER, RANKED

 And the worst of those is the Park Site on Quesnel Drive.
 The Park Board uses the term “Park Site” for pieces of small pieces of land they oversee, but aren’t fully-formed parks, and this is the worst — an overgrown, weedy, traffic median with a couple trees and flowers comprising the smallest attempt possible to make it hospitable to humans.

-To write more would give more time attention to this park than any member of the public has since it was created.
+To write more about this park would give it more time and attention than any member of the public ever has since it was created.
 And so we won’t.

 #240: Park Site on Puget Drive